State and Parameter Estimation for a Neural Model of Local Field Potentials: Nested particle filter for the Radon transformed cortical data

 The red discs indicate peaks of the envelope that exhibit gradual rise and rapid decay in the cortical signal.
 These abrupt jumps cause a lag in the estimation of $A$, reflecting the efforts of the ensemble of particles to adapt to the new unexpected observation.
 This is particularly apparent for the peak around $340\mathrm{s}$, where the envelope changes rapidly from around $18\mathrm{mV}$ to $5\mathrm{mV}$.
 It takes the filter about $60\mathrm{s}$ to track this change.
 In contrast, the gradual changes are tracked with little lag, see for example the periods between $100\mathrm{s}$ and $150\mathrm{s}$, and then $450\mathrm{s}$ and $550\mathrm{s}$.
 Additionally, we find that both the envelope and $A$ have a main oscillatory component of $\tilde A(t)$ at frequency $0.002\mathrm{Hz}$.
 Returning to \Cref{fig:A4_params_angles}, we observe an oscillatory behaviour that depends on the angle for the temporal frequency parameter $f$.
 These oscillations appear especially during the undefined rest and REM sleep, while $f$ appears to settle near $0\mathrm{Hz}$ (\Cref{fig:0_f,fig:90_f,fig:150_f}) and $-0.5\mathrm{Hz}$ (\Cref{fig:60_f}) during SWS sleep.
 We observe also a change in sign which, in view of the input parametrisation $\Xi(r,t;A,\nu,f,0) = A \cos 2\pi(\nu r - f t)$, indicates a change in the direction of wave propagation from left to right.
-We note also the occurrence of a burst in $A$ and $f$ simultaneously around $340\mathrm{s}$, before the onset of slow wave sleep.
+We note also the occurrence of a burst in $A$ and $f$ simultaneously around $340\mathrm{s}$, before the onset of slow wave sleep. { As for the uncertainty, estimates for angles $0^\circ$ and $150^\circ$ exhibit a moderate and stable $2\sigma$ with few spikes across the different sleep stages.
+In contrast, the uncertainty bands for $\alpha=60^\circ$ and $\alpha=90^\circ$ are initially large for the first $100\mathrm{s}$, narrower until around $300\mathrm{s}$ when they spike before the transition to SWS, during which they stay stable and moderate, then they widen sharply again towards the end during REM sleep.
+This abrupt re-expansion of uncertainty at the regime transition, exhibited also for parameter $A$ (\Cref{fig:60_I,fig:90_I,fig:150_I}), suggests the filter is struggling to adapt to a changes in the dynamics.}

 Next, we are interested in aggregating the estimated posterior means of $A$ and $\nu$ into time blocks and approximating their distributions within each block.
 This enables us to examine the global statistical structure of these estimates, particularly how they spread and cluster, rather than the instantaneous fluctuations from the time traces in \Cref{fig:A4_params_angles}.
 For this purpose, we split the estimates into blocks of $5000$ discrete time points, then approximate the density of the distribution of each block.
 These densities are estimated using a standard kernel density estimation method with a Gaussian kernel $K_h$ of bandwidth $h$ approximated using Silverman's rule (\cite{silverman1986density}): $h=0.9\overline{\sigma}n^{ -1/5}$, where $n=5000$ is the sample size of each block and $\overline{\sigma}$ is the sample variance.